Where to go and what to eat in ever-rocking Richmond.

 Stay on for dinner

 Still hungry?
 Richmond offers a diverse dining scene where restaurants headed up by big-name chefs sit alongside the no-frills eateries of little Saigon.
 Among the best are siblings Kong and Baby, both on Church Street, which are lauded for their cool, buzzing atmosphere and speedy service – though you’ll no doubt have to queue for a table.
-At Union House on Swan Street, chef Nicky Riemer serves a seasonal, Euro-inspired menu with dishes such as grilled flat iron beef blade steak with braised peppers, tarator, anchovies and pecorino or seared snapper fillet with spiced corn, barley, shiitakes, broadbeans and shallots.
+At Union House, chef Nicky Riemer serves a seasonal, Euro-inspired menu.
 For sweets try the Earl Grey panna cotta with poached rhubarb.
 If you’re after something cheap and cheerful, Victoria Street is home to countless Vietnamese restaurants, bakeries and Asian grocers.
 Try I Love Pho for rice noodle soups and rice paper rolls.